 The Student Support Team (SST) is comprised of the Dean of Students, members of the school counseling staff and selected faculty, the Director of Student Support Services, and the School Psychologist from the University of Pittsburgh.
 The team is chaired by the Assistant Principal for Student Affairs.
 The team meets regularly to review referrals of students who are experiencing difficulties during their time here at Central Catholic.
 The primary purpose of the team is to determine what resources (in school or out of school) would best support the student in need and create a plan to provide that support.
 The Student Support Team is NOT punitive, disciplinary, or diagnostic in nature.
-Referrals to the team are usually made by faculty or staff, but may also be received from parents or fellow students and can be done by completing a referral from available in the Counseling Center, and Teacher's lounge hallway and turned into Mr. James Donahue in the Counseling Center, or call 412-208-3431.
+Referrals to the team are usually made by faculty or staff, but may also be received from parents or fellow students and can be done by completing a referral from available in the Counseling Center, or call 412-208-3431.